pri-k/docs-mysql/index.html.md

 ### Provisioning and Binding via Cloud Foundry

 Deploying the service automatically registers it with your Elastic Runtime.
-Once the service is deployed, it is available to your application developers from the Services Marketplace, either in the web-based Developer Console or via CLI (`cf marketplace`).
+Once the service is deployed, it is available to your application developers from the Services Marketplace, either in the web-based Developer Console or via the `cf marketplace` CLI command.
 Developers can create instances and bind them to their applications like any other CF service:

 ```
 $ cf create-service p-mysql 100mb-dev mydb